DEV Community

 1. **Start Small, Scale Gradually

-• Validate your code and tune hyperparameters on a single instance.
+• Test your code and perform hyperparameter tuning on a single instance.

-• Increase the instance count or GPU count progressively to find the sweet spot of speed vs. overhead.
+• Gradually increase the number of instances or the number of GPUs to find the sweet spot between speed and overhead.

 2. Choosing the Right Instance